kelleydv/Bapa/README.md

 ----
 ### Testing
 ```
-export ENV=TEST
+$ export ENV=TEST
-python3 test.py
+$ python3 test.py
 ```

 ----
 ### Contributing
 Pull requests are always welcome, as are issues.
-Check the issues if you are looking for something to help out with.
+Check the issues if you are looking for a way to help!